 - Creating a catalogue of genetic variations and their disease-causing effects.
 This will lead to better research into genetic disorders and their treatment.

 - Developing precision medicines.

-- On the extension of the project to agriculture, it’ll enhance the resistance of crops to diseases and reduce the dependency on insecticides/pesticides.
+- The extension of the project to agriculture, ’ll enhance the resistance of crops to diseases and reduce the dependency on insecticides/pesticides.